María José Prieto

-María José Prieto Larraín (Santiago, February 20, 1977) is a Chilean film and television actress.
+María José Prieto Larraín (February 20, 1977) is a Chilean film and television actress.

 María José Prieto entered the Villa María Academy school in Santiago in 1981, where she completed her primary studies and part of secondary school until 1985, after which she went to live with her family in Buenos Aires, Argentina, where she finished high school in 1994.